Clojure-Intro-Course/UsabilityStudy/Racket.md

 ### Common functions on numbers and strings
-Coomon functions on numbers include the standard arithmetic operations and some predicates that allow us to check whether a number has a given property (for instance, whether it's even).
+Common functions on numbers include the standard arithmetic operations and some predicates that allow us to check whether a number has a given property (for instance, whether it's even).
 There are functions `add1` and `sub1` that return the next or the previous integer for a given integer, see examples below.
 There are also many functions on strings, but our examples do not use them much.
 The `string-length` function below is a reminder of how string functions work in Racket.
 ```racket
 ;; common functions on numbers
 (+ 2 3) ; results in 5